-Most of the time, if you are diligent, you can get away with a muck tub and a manure fork.
-And of course you have tons of choices in styles, there, too.
+Most of the time, if you are diligent, you can get away with a muck tub and a manure fork for stall cleaning.
+And of course, you have tons of choices in styles, there, too.
 My arsenal contains a few more tools to make for a super tidy stall.

-Manure fork - I’m a big fan of not wasting shavings, so any design that allows for the shavings to easily sift out is ideal.
-Many styles have ergonomic handles, deeper baskets, sides built up so no horse apples spill out.
+- Manure fork – I’m a big fan of not wasting shavings, so any design that allows for the shavings to easily sift out is ideal.
+Many styles have ergonomic handles, deeper baskets, or the sides built up so no horse apples spill out.

 **Handy tip – wrap your manure fork’s handle with golf tape or bike handle tape to prevent blisters.**

-Broom - Not just for sweeping the barn aisle.
+- Broom – Not just for sweeping the barn aisle.
 The best way to keep cobwebs at bay is to remove them as you clean stalls.
 Your broom also serves to sweep away bedding under feed tubs, waterers, and where the pile of hay goes.
-If your horse is a messy eater, this makes clean up of trampled and dirty hay easy.
+If your horse is a messy eater, this makes the clean-up of trampled and dirty hay easy.

-**Safety tip - I don’t care how good your horse is, keep the handles pointed to the barn aisle.
+- Safety tip – I don’t care how good your horse is, keep the wheelbarrow handles pointed to the barn aisle.
 A stall is too cramped for a horse, you, a rake, and wheelbarrow handles.
-Yes, you will need to master the art of using the wheelbarrow backwards.
+Yes, you will need to master the art of using the wheelbarrow backward.
 It can be done.
-Better yet, clean the stall when it’s empty.
+Better yet, clean the stall when your horse is out of it.

 Snow shovels are also great for scooping bulk shavings.
 And snow.